Regents Canoe Club Participation Statement

 What to bring

-For most trips, plenty of warm clothes.
-On the river, many layers of man-made fibres are better than fewer thick layers or cotton / wool.
-Jeans are not suitable.
-Remember you will need suitable footwear to paddle in.
-After the river you should have plenty of warm clothes to change in to (including hat and gloves etc) and consider a thermos flask.
+You will need to bring suitable footwear to paddle in, which won’t come off your feet if you swim.
+Old trainers or plimsols are usually OK.
+After the river you should have plenty of warm dry clothes to change in to (including hat and gloves etc) and consider a thermos flask.
 We often change near the river in public places, so bring a towel or sarong to change behind.

 We look forward to welcoming you on your first trip – see you on the river!